Difference between Asphalt Paving and Milling Paving

 Milling paving, on the other hand, is the process of removing built-up layers of deteriorated asphalt, down to a desired depth.
 It may entail full depth removal or removal to a depth just enough to level and smooth the surface.
 It is done in order to create room for a new surface and involves actual grinding of the existing asphalt into a tiny like gravel.

 Composition or Mixture

-Warm mix asphalt concrete is experiencing increasing usage because it allows for improved working conditions (lower mixing and laying temperatures and less fossil fuel generated) and also provides rapid availability of the surface.
+Warm mix asphalt concrete is experiencing increased usage because it allows for improved working conditions (lower mixing and laying temperatures and less fossil fuel generated) and also provides rapid availability of the surface.

-Cold mix asphalt concrete is used in paving lesser trafficked service roads and as a patching material.
+Cold mix asphalt concrete is used in paving lesser trafficked service roads and as patching material.
 Specialty asphalt concrete mixtures, developed to meet specific paving needs also exist.
-Examples are stone-matrix asphalt, used in paving surfaces required to be super strong and wear proof, and porous asphalt pavements which are designed to be permeable and are used in paving areas prone to storm-water.
+Examples are stone-matrix asphalt, used in paving surfaces required to be super strong and wear-proof, and porous asphalt pavements which are designed to be permeable and are used in paving areas prone to storm-water.

 Recycling and Operations

 All the above are some of the major differences between asphalt paving and milling paving.
-However, milling is often better than simply repaving over existing surface because it is more effective at removing distresses from surfaces, ensuring longer roadway life and a better driving experience.
+However, milling is often better than simply repaving over the existing surfaces because it is more effective at removing distresses from surfaces, ensuring longer roadway life and a better driving experience.